riteshprk/purplepond/README.md

 python manage.py runserver
 ```

-**Note** if you want payments to work you will need to enter your own Stripe API keys into the `.env` file in the settings files.
+**Note** if you want Stripe and Paypal payments to work you will need to enter your own Stripe API keys and Paypal account into the `.env` file in the settings files.

 ---

-## Support

-If you'd like to support this project and all the other open source work on this organization, you can use the following options

-### GitHub Sponsors

-Sponsor through GitHub Sponsors.
-On GitHub, [this repository](https://github.com/riteshprk/purplepond) shows a button where you can Sponsor the contributors.

 Made with ❤️ and Python